Hebrew labor: Mandate period

 Around 1920 Ben-Gurion began to call for Jewish labor in the entire economy, and labor Zionism started striving for an absolute segregation of the Jewish and Arab national communities.
 In this way 'Jews and Arabs [...] would live in separate settlements and work in separate economies'.
-Ben-Gurion used the 1929 Palestine riots and the 1936 general strike as opportunities to further enforce his drive for Jewish labor.
+Ben-Gurion used the 1929 Palestine riots and the 1936 Arab general strike as opportunities to further enforce his drive for Jewish labor.
 In 1930 the Hope Simpson Report blamed the Jewish labor policy for the grave unemployment in the Arab sector.
 According to Flapan in 1933 the Histadrut launched its first campaign to remove Arab workers from the cities.
 In many cases the removal of Arab workers 'took the form of ugly scenes of violence'.
 Reports of this in the Jewish and Arab press 'created an atmosphere of unprecedented tension'.
 According to Flapan this forceful eviction of Arab workers and the 'acrimonious propaganda' which accompanied the operation amplified Arab hostility and ultimately precipitated the outbreak of the Arab revolt in 1936.

 In 1947 the UN Special Commission on Palestine summarized the situation: